HEAT

 Climate-neutral heat

-For us, rethinking means relying on regenerative heating systems and utilising renewable electricity from photovoltaic, wind power and storage systems.
+For us, rethinking means: we rely on regenerative heating systems and use renewable electricity from photovoltaic and wind power plants.
 This is supplemented by waste heat and natural geothermal energy, which are key components of CO2-neutral heat generation.
 After all, the energy transition can only succeed if the heating sector is increasingly supplied with renewable energy in addition to the electricity sector.

 The Heat Planning Act (WPG), which came into force in January 2024, has created a clear legal framework: All heating networks in Germany must be climate-neutral by 2045 at the latest.
 Local authorities are now obliged to develop strategies and measures to achieve this goal as part of municipal heating planning.